paritytech/polkadot-sdk/cumulus/polkadot-omni-node/README.md

 ### 2. Generate a chain spec

-It is also expected for the chain spec to contain parachains related fields like `relay_chain` and `para_id`.
+Omni Node expects for the chain spec to contain parachains related fields like `relay_chain` and `para_id`.
 These fields can be introduced by running [`staging-chain-spec-builder`](https://crates.io/crates/staging-chain-spec-builder) with additional flags: